 - a constitution

 - a Safeguarding Policy and an Equal Opportunities Policy.
-Again, if you do not have these we will discuss this with you when you apply.
 Further guidance is available here

-New organisations who do not have the above in place may be able to apply under the umbrella of another charitable organisation.
+New organisations who do not have the above in place may be able to apply through another charitable organisation.

 You can apply for a grant for: